-Carrie Adair received a significant grant from the Mind and Life Institute to support her dissertation research.
+Carrie Adair received a grant from the Mind and Life Foundation.

-Tanya Vacharkulksemsuk received a prestigious NSF post-doctoral fellowship to study teamwork processes at UC Berkley's Haas School of Business.
+Tanya Vacharkulksemsuk received a prestigious NSF post-doctoral fellowship to study teamwork processes at UC Berkeley’s Haas School of Business.

 The Department of Psychology is pleased to announce that Dr. Paschal Sheeran will join the Social Psychology Program and the Lineberger Comprehensive Cancer Center on July 1, 2013 as Full Professor.
 Dr. Sheeran is currently a Professor of Psychology at the University of Sheffield in the United Kingdom, and earned his B.A. and M.A. from the University College Dublin in 1984 and 1988, respectively, and his Ph.D. from University of Sheffield in 1997.
 Dr. Sheeran’s research centers on self-regulation, defined as how people direct their own thoughts, feelings, and behaviors to achieve their goals.
 Within this overarching theme, the bulk of his research program targets health behavior change, with a smaller and more recent strand of work focusing on emotion regulation.
 Welcome, Dr. Sheeran!